Inkdecker/session_writing/README.md

 	- Autocopy sentences to clipboard
 	- Rich text / Plain text copy

-	- 04.12.2014: Ability to create Rainmeter profiles to export the slideshows
+	- 04.12.2024: Ability to create Rainmeter profiles to export the slideshows

-   	- (New) 30.12.2014 New: Main functions available from commande line and metadata extraction
+   	- 30.12.2024: Main functions available from commande line and metadata extraction

+      	- (New) 28.03.2025 New: Search function for the sentence presets.

 ##### Supported files :  .txt, .epub, .pdf